 One of the joys of playing video keno in Las Vegas is the type of people you get to meet while playing in the casinos.

-There’s definitely a "gambler’s mentality" among keno players, that is, everyone seems to share in the joy when one of our own hits the big one and, conversely, everyone understands the frustration that goes along with long periods of waiting for the big one.
+There’s definitely a common bond among video keno players, a kind of "gambler’s mentality" in which everyone seems to share in the joy when one of our own hits the big one and, conversely, everyone understands the frustration that goes along with long periods of waiting for the big one.

 Similarly, you’re never at a loss for conversation with other video keno players, especially the ones who have been at it awhile.